kouk/django-registration-1.5/docs/default-backend.rst

 The default backend
 ===================

-A default registration backend` is bundled with django-registration, as the module ``registration.backends.default``, and implements a simple two-step workflow in which a new user first registers, then confirms and activates the new account by following a link sent to the email address supplied during registration.
+A default :ref:`registration backend <backend-api>` is bundled with django-registration, as the class ``registration.backends.default.DefaultBackend``, and implements a simple two-step workflow in which a new user first registers, then confirms and activates the new account by following a link sent to the email address supplied during registration.